-The final examination will consist in an oral examination (via webex if Covid-19 restrictions will make it necessary) based on the textbook Hammersley, M. and Atkinson, P., Ethnography.
-Principles in Practice 2019 (fourth edition; or 2007, third edition), and on two articles among those posted in the course materials.
-During the oral examination students will be asked to answer to three questions (10 points for each answer).
-In answering to the three questions, the student must demonstrate a thorough and critical knowledge on the topic.
-The questions will be aimed at verifying the comprehension of the themes and concepts explored in the textbook and to assess and promote students' capacity to analyze, interpret and creatively discuss concepts.
+Students will take a written examination based on the textbook by Hammersley, M. and Atkinson, P., Ethnography.
+Principles in Practice (2019, fourth edition; or 2007, third edition), and on three articles among those posted on Moodle.
+During the examination, students will be asked to answer three questions (10 points for each answer).
+In answering the questions, students should demonstrate a thorough and critical knowledge on the topic, of the themes and concepts explored in the textbook, as well as their ability to analyze, interpret and creatively discuss these concepts.

 Testi consigliati e bibliografia

 Other course materials (textbooks, chapters and articles) will be proposed during the first lesson, uploaded on Moodle and discussed throughout the course.

 The course will start on Monday 21.2.2022.
 Please register on the Moodle course page before the start of the course!
 All the information, announcements and materials will be posted on the Moodle platform.

 The course DOING RESEARCH AND FIELWORK IN INTERNATIONAL COOPERATION will

 be divided into the following parts:

 - 2 introductory weeks of "Qualitative Methods in GS studies";

 - 6 weeks of "Research tools and methods in SC Anthropology";